monsoonmaelstrom/book2/book2.md

 “What was it you told Gavin before?
 Winning is winning and dead is dead?”

 “Piss off and go talk to Amelia, Liam.”
-I tell him.
+I bite out.
 “And bring Alex a uniform when you come back.
 Please.”

-I hear the door open and close, then Alex asks again, “What happened.”
+I hear the door open and close, then Alex asks again, “What happened?”

 “I fucking lost.
 To Amelia,” I grit out.

 “You lost a fight to Amelia?”
-Alex asks incredulously.
+Alex responds, incredulously.

 “To be fair, she’s better than you would expect, but I was surprised.”